 Is there anything Victoria Beckham can’t do?
 She went from Posh the pop star in the Spice Girls to a fashion force to be reckoned with.
 Her self-titled label has won over the industry elite and just about every celebrity in Hollywood.
 On top of that, she’s a busy mother of four, wife to retired soccer star David Beckham, and international goodwill ambassador for UNAIDS—that’s some incredible work ethic right there—and now she wants to throw her influence behind female empowerment.

-“It started with the Spice Girls and girl power, and I want to send that same message to women through my collections,” she said told the Glamour Women of the Year Awards crowd.
+“It started with the Spice Girls and girl power, and I want to send that same message to women through my collections,” she told the 2015 Glamour Women of the Year Awards crowd.
 “I want to support, empower, and really make women feel like the best versions of themselves.”